mwcremer/dnd-bx/adventures.md

 #### <a name="wand_of_polymorph"></a>Wand of Polymorph

 By expending a charge, the wielder of the wand or another creature within 60' changes into another type of creature, as selected by the wielder.
-This works in the same way as the magic-user spells _polymorph self_ and _polymorph others_ (see [**_B/X Essentials: Cleric and Magic-User Spells_**](spells.md)).
+This works in the same way as the magic-user spells [_polymorph self_](spells.md#polymorph_self) and [_polymorph others_](spells.md#polymorph_others).

 An unwilling subject may make a **saving throw versus wands** to negate the effect.